 It’s the supplier’s responsibility to make sure that the correct VAT rate is applied.
-He must take reasonable steps to check with the charity anything which he can’t verify for himself.
+They must take reasonable steps to check with the charity anything which they cannot verify themselves.
 Any extra verifications carried out should be recorded and kept with the declaration of eligibility.

 If a supplier has taken reasonable steps to check the validity of a declaration but fails to identify an inaccuracy and in good faith makes the supplies concerned at the zero rate, HMRC will not seek to recover the tax due from the supplier.
 It’s therefore important that suppliers carefully check declarations received.
-(See the ESC on incorrect customer declarations in VAT Notice 48: extra statutory concessions.)
+(See the Extra Statutory Concession on incorrect customer declarations in VAT Notice 48: Extra Statutory Concessions.)